jringlander/virus-drifting/README.md

 containing other query genomes.
 The program alings reference and queries and makes an alignment file called aligned.fasta.
 This files is processed and a graph containing all differences is the second output.

+Requirments:
-MAFFT installment is required.
+MAFFT aligner.

-Biopython is required.
+Biopython.

 Git clone the repository to run with testdata.
 Run: python viruscode.py

-Change reference and query genome, the sequence.fasta and are variables and may be changed to your own query. line : subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta)
+Change reference and query genome: 'sequence.fasta' and gisaid are variables and may be changed to your own query. line : subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta)